christianly326/MimirBlog/_posts/2025-05-05-Sprint-Planning2.md

 ---

 **Date:** May 5, 2025

 <!--more-->

 **Attendees:** Diana Williams Oshun, Christian Michael Lagura Yacapin

 <!--more-->

-We we planned and started Sprint 3 today, with our primary goal being to draft the comprehensive Functional Specification document.
+We planned and started Sprint 3 today, with our primary goal being to draft the comprehensive Functional Specification document.
 Diana started by creating an empty template to visualize the full scope of work required.

 <!--more-->

 We divided the sections to ensure a balanced workload: